John R. and Pamela Egan Professor

 The second major technology we developed is Camera Mouse, a program that uses a webcam to allow control of the computer by tracking small movements of the head.
 Camera Mouse is available for free download at cameramouse.org.
 Camera Mouse use has increased dramatically since the free program was made available in June 2007.
 One copy per minute.
 Over 2,000,000 copies of Camera Mouse have been downloaded.

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.

-For the past several years Adam Brasel, of the Marketing Department, and I have been examining aspects of new media using the eye tracker and other experimental techniques.
+For the past several years Adam Brasel, of the Marketing Department, and I have been examining aspects of the effects of technology and new media on consumer behavior and psychology.
 Adam and I have formed the Marketing Interfaces Lab at BC.

 Spring semester 2004 I was a Visiting Professor at the Media Lab at MIT, where I did some work on design.

 My educational background is in Computer Science and Artificial Intelligence.
 Previous research has been quite eclectic, and has included founding work on shape grammars and on algorithmic aesthetics and on grammatical inference and on ethical robots.
 Please see the bottom of this page for some early works now available for free download.